dennisbirch/dbbbuilder-swift/README.md

 dbManager.addTableClasses(tableClasses)
 ```

-__Defining subclass properties:__ `func addPersistenceMapContents(_ contents: [String : DBBPropertyPersistence], forTableNamed table: String, indexer: DBBIndexer? = nil)`
+__Defining subclass properties:__ `func addPersistenceMapping(_ contents: [String : DBBPropertyPersistence], for tableObject: DBBTableObject, indexer: DBBIndexer? = nil)`

 _contents_: A [String : DBBPropertyPersistence] dictionary defining the name and type of each property in a DBBTableObject subclass that should be persisted to the database.

-_table_: A String defining the name of the DBBTableObject subclass.
-You can use the DBBTableObject's _shortName_ property to get this.
+_tableObject_: A DBBTableObject subclass.
+If you call this method from a DBBSubclass's init method, you can provide _self_ as the parameter.

 _indexer_: An optional argument that takes an instance of a `DBBIndexer` struct, with information on building indexes for properties belonging to this subclass.
 See the discussion of DBBIndexer [below](#dbbindexer).